4. Indigenous People and STEM

 4. Indigenous Peoples and STEM

-Minds On: Think about how this module has challenged you or opened your mind.
+| Minds On: Think about how this module has challenged you or opened your mind.
 When you are able to reflect on what you learn, and apply it to your real life and work you are developing your Self-Awareness.
 Consider how you can demonstrate or communicate to others that you have strong Self-Awareness skills. |

 Indigenous Peoples Have Always Known About STEM

-Indigenous peoples have always had an innate understanding of the world, the universe and their place within it.
-This understanding is grounded in knowledge systems based on observations and participation of which western science is only now rediscovering.
-Not only have Indigenous peoples always known about STEM, they have always seen themselves as part of it—active participants in the development and applications of Science, Technology, Engineering and Mathematics.
-Western science is only now beginning to recognize and acknowledge Indigenous peoples’ deep relationship to the land and their knowledge of concepts of physics, geometry, astronomy and mathematics.
-From physics, biology, chemistry, meteorology, astronomy, health sciences, geography, and countless others -- Indigenous peoples have always known about STEM; this understanding has long been central to Actua’s InSTEM model, and for far longer this has been the work of many Indigenous peoples including leaders such as Dr. Leroy Little Bear.
+Indigenous Peoples have always had an innate understanding of the world, the universe and their place within it.
+This understanding is grounded in knowledge systems based on observations and participation of which Western science is only now beginning to recognize and acknowledge Indigenous Peoples’ deep relationship to the land and their traditional knowledge.
+From physics, biology, chemistry, meteorology, astronomy, health sciences, geography, and countless others -- Indigenous peoples have always known about STEM.
+For example, Maslow’s Hierarchy of Needs has long been reflected in Blackfoot teachings, (another practical example).

 Activity Four